 The best dance teachers know that no matter how many steps you know, you’ll be considered rhythmically challenged if you can’t find the beat.

 Expressing the music feels great.
 But, it won’t feel good or natural if you struggle to find the beat.
-Embrace the teacher who has the knowledge and courage to keep at it.
+Embrace the teacher who has the knowledge and courage to keep at it until you get it.
 Working until he or she utters the exact words that will send you to beat heaven.
 And moving with a partner in time with the music is just that – heavenly.

 Songs are written with three distinctive parts: